 The second and third presentations are aimed more specifically at you club treasurers.
 In part 2, we discuss how to perform the regular tasks you'll be doing each month.
-We'll be giving this presentation next Thursday.
+For those of you who have questions about things like reconciling your accounts, this is where we'll be discussing this.
+We'll be giving this presentation next Sunday.

-The third and final presentation will be given on the Thursday after that.
+The third and final presentation will be given next Tuesday.
 That one is also designed for treasurers.
 In it we discuss the tasks you will be performing less frequently as a club treasurer.
+If you have questions about withdrawals and doing taxes, this is where we'll be discussing them in more depth.